fkia413/AMS-Individual-Project/README.md

 ## 4. How I used Feature-Branch Model

 I made 2 feature branches - 1 for html and one for back end.
+It kept my files folders organised.
 Here is the screenshot of the insights graph:

 ![insights](https://github.com/fkia413/ProjectRepo/assets/131884777/5b73979b-289a-4ccb-a54f-9ff71c23c0dd)